johnfraserss/ICS4U/Assignments/11 - Long Term Assignment/README.md

 Your project must follow these criteria:
 * You **must** work in **groups of 2 to 5** to complete this project (**NO** solo project allowed, **no exceptions**)
 * You **must** have a product to submit by the due date, even if it is "broken"
-* Be complex enough that you can work on it until at least December 8th, 2014
+* Be complex enough that you can work on it until at least May 4th, 2015

 Note: You are **not** being marked on whether the piece of software works or not.
 Note 2: If you are ahead of schedule with other work, it is expected that you are working on this project.